TankedThomas/ZX80/README.md

 Grant's PCB foils are unfortunately under password protection within an encrypted PDF, so I could not directly import those images.
 Instead, I used [Martin's modified PCB foils](https://www.8bity.cz/zx80-replika/navod-na-stavbu-repliky-zx80/) as a template for placing and aligning parts on the PCB.

-Martin mentioned two corrections he made but does not elaborate, so I will have to look into this at a future date.
+Martin mentioned two corrections he made ~~but does not elaborate, so I will have to look into this at a future date.~~ These corrections are mentioned in a [different article](https://www.8bity.cz/zx80-replika/jak-jsem-stavel-repliku-zx80/) on his website, about halfway down the page.
+The first error is apparently that one line is connected to /IORQ instead of /MREQ, which can be fixed by tying pin 19 and 20 of the CPU together.
+The other error is that "the 47k resistors that pull up the +5V signals were not connected to +5V" (paraphrasing via Google Translate).
+Martin goes on to say that this might not have been the problem and he resolved it by swapping the 47k resistors with 10ks like with the ZX81.
+This could be a translation issue but I don't understand why this would be necessary if it worked on the original.
+Both of these issues need to be investigated further as there should be simple resolutions that match the original board, not some kind of workaround that was never originally required.

+It's also worth mentioning that Martin's foils have the right side of Switch 5 connected, whereas Grant's uses Switch 6.
+I doubt this makes any functional difference since both are connected anyway, but I'm unsure as to which one is the original.
+From what I've seen, it's probably Switch 6.

 Therefore, both sets of PCB foils are included in this repository as reference material and the copyright belongs to their respective aforementioned owners.